Corporate Earnings Season Keeps Pointing Towards Higher Growth

 Disclaimer:

 The information and any opinions have been obtained from or are based on sources believed to be reliable but accuracy cannot be guaranteed.
 No responsibility can be accepted for any consequential loss arising from the use of this information.
 The information is expressed at its date and is issued only to and directed only at those individuals who are permitted to receive such information in accordance with the applicable statutes.
 In some countries the distribution of this publication may be restricted.
-It is your responsibility to nd out what those restrictions are and observe them.
+It is your responsibility to find out what those restrictions are and observe them.

-Some of the statements in this presentation may contain or be based on forward looking statements, forecasts, estimates, projections, targets, or prognosis (“forward looking statements”), which reect the manager’s current view of future events, economic developments and nancial performance.
+Some of the statements in this presentation may contain or be based on forward looking statements, forecasts, estimates, projections, targets, or prognosis (“forward looking statements”), which reflect the manager’s current view of future events, economic developments and financial performance.
 Such forward looking statements are typically indicated by the use of words which express an estimate, expectation, belief, target or forecast.
 Such forward looking statements are based on an assessment of historical economic data, on the experience and current plans of the investment manager and/or certain advisors of the manager, and on the indicated sources.
 These forward looking statements contain no representation or warranty of whatever kind that such future events will occur or that they will occur as described herein, or that such results will be achieved by the fund or the investments of the fund, as the occurrence of these events and the results of the fund are subject to various risks and uncertainties.
 The actual portfolio, and thus results, of the fund may differ substantially from those assumed in the forward looking statements.
 The manager and its affiliates will not undertake to update or review the forward looking statements contained in this presentation, whether as result of new information or any future event or otherwise.

 | For | 0 Comentarios